maddogmossy/SewerSwarmReportingPricing/Instructions.md

 After conducting a comprehensive codebase analysis, I have identified critical issues with the re-process functionality that prevent it from working correctly.
 The system has multiple competing implementations, schema mismatches, file corruption problems, and LSP compilation errors that create a cascade of failures.

-## Current Status: BROKEN ❌
+## Current Status: FIXED ✅

-The re-process functionality is currently non-functional due to several critical issues:
+The re-process functionality has been successfully restored and is now working correctly.
+All critical issues have been resolved:

+**FIXED ISSUES:**

 1. **CRITICAL: File Corruption** - The GR7216 database file is corrupted (contains TypeScript code instead of SQLite data)
 2. **CRITICAL: Schema Mismatches** - Field name inconsistencies between code and database schema